Teenage suicide in the United States

-A recent study by the CDC with the help of Johns Hopkins University, Harvard, and Boston Children's Hospital has revealed that suicide rates dropping in certain states has been linked to the legalization of same sex marriage in those same states.
-Suicide rates as a whole fell about 7% but the rates among specifically gay, lesbian, and bisexual teenagers fell at a rate of 14%.
+A 2017 study by the CDC with the help of Johns Hopkins University, Harvard, and Boston Children's Hospital revealed that suicide rates dropping in certain states has been linked to the legalization of same sex marriage in those same states.
+Suicide rates as a whole fell about 7% but the rates among specifically gay, lesbian, and bisexual teenagers fell by 14%.
 In 2013, an estimated 494,169 people were treated in emergency departments for self-inflicted, nonfatal injuries, which left an estimated $10.4 billion in combined medical and work loss costs.

-Suicide differs through the race and ethnic backgrounds.
-The Center for Disease Control and Prevention ranked suicide as the 8th leading cause for American Indians/Alaska Natives.
+Suicide differs by race and ethnic backgrounds.
+In 2015, the Center for Disease Control and Prevention ranked suicide as the 8th leading cause for American Indians/Alaska Natives deaths.
 Hispanic students in grades 9–12 have the following percentages: having seriously considered attempting suicide (18.9%), having made a plan about how they would attempt suicide (15.7%), having attempted suicide (11.3%), and having made a suicide attempt that resulted in an injury, poisoning, or overdose that required medical attention (4.1%).
-These percentages are consistently higher than white and black students.
+These percentages are consistently worse than those of white and black students.

-Potential signs include threatening the well-being of oneself and others through physical violence, a desire to run away from home, property damage, giving away belongings, joking about/ referencing suicide, using drugs, isolating themselves, sleeping too much or too little, fatigue, despair, and extreme mood swings, among other things.
+Potential signs include threatening the well-being of oneself and others through physical violence, a desire to run away from home, property damage, giving away belongings, joking about/referencing suicide, using drugs, isolating themselves, sleeping too much or too little, fatigue, despair, and extreme mood swings, among other things.
 Parents witnessing such threats are recommended to immediately speak with their child and seek immediate mental health evaluation.

 Population differences

 Sex ratio

-In the U.S, male adolescents die by suicide at a rate five times greater than that of female adolescents, although suicide attempts by females are three times as frequent as those by males.
+In 2005, male adolescents died by suicide at a rate five times greater than that of female adolescents.
+In 2005, suicide attempts by females were three times as frequent as those by males.
 A possible reason for this is the method of attempted suicide for males is typically that of firearm use, with a 78–90% chance of fatality.
 Females are more likely to try a different method, such as ingesting poison.
 Females have more parasuicides.

 This includes using different methods, such as drug overdose, which are usually less effective.